Comparisons of wxmplot with other Python Plotting tools¶

 plotting functions in Matlab, so will be familiar to many people.

-mod:wxmplot.plot puts a lot more arguments into a single function call.
+mod:wxmplot.plot puts a lot more arguments into a small number of function

-Plots made with matplotlib.pyplot have some interactivity and customizability after the plot is displayed with its Navigation Toolbar, so that users can read plot coordinates as the mouse moves around, zoom in and out, pan around the plot area, and save the image. wxmplot includes all of those features, and has much more flexibility at run-time for the user to be able to manipulate the display of the data.
+Plots made with matplotlib.pyplot have limited interactivity and customizability after the plot is displayed with its Navigation Toolbar.
+The end-user can read plot coordinates as the mouse moves around, zoom in and out, pan around the plot area, and save the image. wxmplot includes all of those features, and has much more flexibility at run-time for the user to be able to manipulate the display of the data.

 For completeness, the example using plain matplotlib would look like